-Figure 102.
+Figure 103.
 The System / Firmware upgrade page.

-The current version of the router's firmware is displayed in the Firmware version field on the Start page.
+The current version of the router's firmware is displayed in the Firmware version field located next the D-Link logo in the top left corner of the page.
 If you need to install a newer version of the firmware, follow the next steps:

 - Attention!
 Do not turn off the router before the firmware upgrade is completed.
 This may cause the device breakdown. - 1.
 Download a new version of the firmware from www.dlink.ru. - 2.
-Click the Choose/Browse button on the System / Firmware upgrade page to locate the new firmware file. - 3.
+Click the Browse button on the System / Firmware upgrade page to locate the new firmware file. - 3.
 Click the Update button to upgrade the firmware of the router. - 4.
 Wait until the router is rebooted (about one and a half or two minutes). - 5.
-Log into the web-based interface using the login (admin) and the current password. - 6.
-Select the Factory line in the top-page menu displayed when the mouse pointer is over the System caption. - 7.
+Log into the web-based interface using the login (admin) and the current password.

+- 6. Select the Factory line in the top-page menu displayed when the mouse pointer is over the System caption. - 7.
 Wait until the router is rebooted.
 Log into the web-based interface, using the default IP address, login and password (192.168.1.1, admin, admin).